vincent-maillou/PASIf/README.md

         mkdir build
         make

+### Single vs Double precision

+To switch the precision, change float to double in /src/helpers.cuh

 ### Other comments on the Makefile

 Depending on the hardware targeted during the compilation make sure that the _-arch_ flag match the architecture of your hardware.
 This to get the best performances.